 The people working in trade codes that have been truncated from the federal lists may still be able to migrate Down Under through other programs defined under the state nomination system and controlled by CSOL.
 But, much to the relief for the overseas students, the trades defined under accounting have been retained in the Skilled Occupations List.

-Similarly, the CSOL that contains references of 651 trades serves the state run skilled migration programs has also been modified to some extent.
+Similarly, the CSOL that contains references of 651 trades serves the state run Skilled Immigration Australia Programs has also been modified to some extent.
 The CSOL tabulation now does not include 241213 Primary School Teachers.
 This change has come in as a surprise; the code 241213 still finds a mention in the federal skills tabulation, which clearly indicates that the said profession still faces scarcity of qualified people.

-The CSOL has been designed to assist following skilled migration schemes:
+The CSOL has been designed to assist following skilled Immigration Australia schemes:

-With the Updated Australia Occupation Lists From 1st July 2015 onwards, the Australia government has set the stage for yet another race for the ultimate status on planet earth.
+With the Updated Skilled Immigration Australia Occupation Lists From 1st July 2015 onwards, the Australia government has set the stage for yet another race for the ultimate status on planet earth.